strands-project/strands_exploration/spatiotemporal_exploration/README.md

 ###Parameters

 * `tag_node`: nodes where is not possible to build a ground truth.
 The exploration task is set by an exploration routine.
-* `tag_ground_node`: nodes where a ground truth will be build.
-The exploration task is sent to the scheduler.
 * `schedule_directory`: directory where the schedules are saved.
 * `grids_directory`: directory where the 3D grids are saved.
 * `resolution`: voxel size.